Performance-Based versus Prescription-Based FRC Specifications

-Which method is best when writing specifications for Fiber-reinforced Concrete?
-This article provides the historical, testing and physical property related data — plus more — that leads to the reasoning behind ABC Polymer’s preferred method of specification writing.
+Which method is best when writing specifications for fiber-reinforced concrete?
+This article provides the historical, testing and physical property related data — plus more — that leads to the reasoning behind ABC Polymer’s preferred method of writing fiber reinforced concrete specifications.

 Synthetic Fibers as reinforcement for concrete were introduced in the mid-1970s and have positively evolved through the years.
 Initially, we offered what we now call Microsynthetic Fibers.
 Microsynthetic fibers were limited to monofilament nylon fibers and monofilament and fibrillated polypropylene fibers.
 The configuration and physical properties were basically the same for like materials.

 Along came Macrosynthetic Fibers in the early years of the 21st Century.
-The focus of the development of macrosynthetic fibers was to generate maximum mechanical bond between the fibers and the concrete matrix so as to increase the post-first crack properties of Macrosynthetic Fiber-reinforced Concrete (FRC).
+The focus of the development of macrosynthetic fibers was to generate a maximum mechanical bond between the fibers and the concrete matrix so as to increase the post-first crack properties of macrosynthetic fiber-reinforced concrete (FRC).

-These products exhibited some common properties like length (1½” standard and 2″) and chemical base, polyolefin (a blend of polypropylene and polyethylene resins).
+These products exhibited some common properties like length (1½ inch standard and 2 inches) and chemical base, polyolefin (a blend of polypropylene and polyethylene resins).
 Furthermore, the cross-sectional area (denier) of macrosynthetic fibers was much greater than that of microsynthetic fibers.

 There were other major differences, starting with the configuration of the fibers (there was no standard), the physical properties of the fibers and the most important parameter, the increased dosage rate (minimum of 3.0 pcy) of the fibers.
 The dosage rate reflected the mechanical bonding properties of macrosynthetic fibers as determined by either ASTM Test Method C1609 or ASTM Test Method C1399 coupled with the application.
 The dosage rate is determined based on these parameters plus the general properties of the concrete and the Welded Wire Fabric or rebar specified.